tomhrr/cosh/doc/all.md

- - `before`: takes a list and a function, and calls the function on each element from the list, returning elements up until the function call returns a value that evaluates to true, at which point it returns no more elements.
+ - `before`: takes a list and a function, and calls the function on each element from the list, returning elements up until the function call returns a value that evaluates to true, at which point it returns no more elements.  `beforei` works in the same way, except that the element for which the function call returns a true value is included in the result.
- - `after`: works similarly to `before`, save that it returns the elements from after the point where the function returns a true value.
+ - `after`: works similarly to `before`, save that it returns the elements from after the point where the function returns a true value.  `afteri` works in the same way, except that the element for which the function returns a true value is included in the result.
  - `apply`: like `map`, but it works on the stack, rather than on a list.
 Takes a function and the number of stack elements to which the function should be applied.